 Criteria & Prerequisites

 The Osborne College of Audiology Master of Science in Clinical Audiology (MSCA) degree program is an advanced-level program of study.
 In order to ensure the professional needs of all students enrolled in this program, the admissions committee will evaluate for individualized programs of study, where applicable.

 All students will be required to enroll in two fellowship programs and the core curriculum.

 The Salus University Osborne College of Audiology has been given degree-granting authority for the MSc in Clinical Audiology degree program by the Pennsylvania Department of Education and Middle States Commission on Higher Education .

 TO BE CONSIDERED AN APPLICANT MUST:

-Salus University is now accepting applications through the GradCAS centralized application service.
+Salus University accepts applications through the GradCAS centralized application service.
 Please follow all instructions as indicated on the application portal.

 - Submit a completed application through GradCAS: If new to the GradCAS application portal, you will need to create a new account.
 Once your account is created:

 - Click Add Program at the top of the application home page.

 - Use the search filters to locate the Salus University, Master of Science in Clinical Audiology program.